craftercms/docs/source/getting-started/your-first-project/templated.rst

 |

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Updating the Contact Us section in the sidebar
+Updating the Contact Us Section in the Sidebar
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Another thing that we may want to modify from the blueprint, is the left rail.
 For this example, we are going to modify the **Contact Us** section in the left rail (contact widget).
 To edit items in the left rail, toggle the ``Edit Mode`` switch on the top right of your screen to the ``on`` position to enable in-context editing.
 A pencil should appear on sections editable on the page when you hover your mouse on them.
 Go to the the left rail and click there, then select ``Edit``